RotimiDev/SimpleBlogAppMVVM/README.md

 # SimpleBlogPostApp

-# Problem Description

-Using the endpoints found here https://jsonplaceholder.typicode.com build a simple application that shows a list of post and then a single post page with comments, you should be able to add new comment.
-Build a nice UI and the home page should have a search/filter field.
-You should also have a page to create a new post
+Using the endpoints found here https://jsonplaceholder.typicode.com and using MVVM architecture principles, I built a simple application that shows a list of posts and a single post page with random comments.
+Users can create new posts or comments in a new screen.

-# Implementation 1:

-Use MVC architecture

-# Implementation 2:

-Use MVVM architecture